 You are invited to a special spiritual opportunity at St. Thomas the Apostle Parish.
-We will offer our first NIGHT OF REPARATION on Friday, DECEMBER 1, 2017.
+The Night of Reparation will take place the FIRST Friday of EVERY month.
 This is a devotion of two hearts; Jesus and Mary.
 Offer up your prayers through Mary to Jesus to make reparation for our own sin and the sins of the world.

 We will begin with the Sacrament of Confession at 7:30.
 The Holy Sacrifice of the Mass will be at 8:30 p.m.

 The evening will include the Rosary, Chaplet of Divine Mercy, prayers, Benediction, quiet and fellowship time and Mass again at 12:15 a.m.

 Take the time from your busy life and make the small sacrifice of it to our Lord.
 Come and see what this evening is about.
 You will find grace abounding as you share a portion of your evening with our Lord and Blessed Mother.

 TIME: Begins at 7:30 with the Rosary and Confessions